 Add sugar and molasses, then beat until all well combined and like a thick brown sand - which I suppose one could call “mud.”
 Then add the spice and beat for just 5 seconds, until distributed.

-Add the flour in a few parts so as not to catch yourself in a cloud and make a mess.
-Continue beating until the dough comes together - it doesn’t have to be one ball, but should be holding form.
+Add the flour in a few part so as not to catch yourself in a cloud and make a mess.
+Continue beating until the dough comes together - it doesn’t have to be one ball, but should be holding firm.

 Press the dough into a disk and either wrap tightly in plastic wrap or place in a tightly sealed Tupperware, ideally with very little air.
 You can freeze it for up to a few months, or refrigerate for at least 1 hour and up to 24 hours.